aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/add-text-in-dwg/_index.md

 - **Which method adds text to a DWG?** Use the `CadText` object and add it to the model space.
 - **Can I set the text height?** Absolutely—use `setTextHeight()` on the `CadText` instance.
 - **Is the output vector‑based?** When rasterization options are set to `UseObjectColor`, the PDF retains high‑quality vector data.

+## What is “create PDF from DWG”?
+Creating a PDF from a DWG drawing means converting the native CAD format into a widely supported, read‑only document while preserving the original geometry.
+This conversion is essential when you need to share designs with stakeholders who don’t have CAD software.

+## Why use Aspose.CAD for Java to convert DWG to PDF?
+Aspose.CAD offers a pure‑Java solution that requires no external CAD installation.
+It supports **convert DWG to PDF**, maintains vector fidelity, and lets you programmatically add annotations such as text, dimensions, or custom graphics before the conversion.

 ## Prerequisites